 - Make sure the cultivar is suited to the intended use or market.

 - Use maturity groups (MG) as a guide.

 - Opt for high resistance to lodging where lush growth is expected.

 - Cultivars that have vigorous early growth help control weeds.

-- Disease resistance is relevant only in humid areas or in crop rotations with a high proportion of sunflowers, rapeseed, vegetables, tobacco etc.
+- Disease resistance is relevant only in higher rainfall areas or in crop rotations with a high proportion of sunflowers, rapeseed, vegetables, tobacco etc.

 - Consider protein content where it is a marketing criterion.

 - Consider oil content where it is a marketing criterion and avoid high oil contents for own, regional or organic feeding.

 - Criteria such as seed size, flower and navel colour are usually not relevant.

 - Use several cultivars that vary in earliness where large areas are grown.